The Bankrate promise

 My top tip for getting out of credit card debt is to sign up for a 0 percent balance transfer card.
 These allow you to move your existing high-cost credit card debt over to a new card, with an interest-free promotional rate that lasts as long as 21 months.

 To my pleasant surprise, these offers have gotten even more generous in recent months, despite the Federal Reserve’s series of interest rate hikes.
 In the past, when rates have gone up, balance transfer promotions have often gotten shorter and have assessed higher fees.
 That’s not the norm right now.

 In fact, earlier this week, Bank of America extended the 0 percent balance transfer term on the BankAmericard® credit card from 18 to 21 months (as long as the transfers are completed within 60 days of opening the account).
-The balance transfer fee is still 3 percent (minimum $10).
+The balance transfer fee is still 3 percent of the amount of each transaction.
 The variable APR after the promotion expires is between 16.24 percent to 26.24 percent, depending on the cardholder’s creditworthiness.

 Why do card issuers offer 0 percent balance transfers?